allinbits/cosmos-cash/docs/Explanation/ADR/adr-005-license-credential.md

 * Mint or burn e-money tokens
 * Operate a Decentralized Exchange
-* etc.

 ---

 ## Context

 [ADR-003 defines an issuer module](https://github.com/allinbits/cosmos-cash/blob/main/docs/Explanation/ADR/adr-003-issuer.md).
 One of the actors defined in that ADR was an issuer.
 This issuer would hold a license that gives permissions to perform certain activities.
-The license is issued by a authority actor.
+The license is issued by an authority actor: the regulator.

 The use cases of Role-based permissions on-chain extends to other services or protocols.
 For example, exchange and custody services.
 A definition that can extend to these cases would be vital.